-Groundwater was encountered in both of the test pits excavated as part of this investigation, at depths of 14.5 feet and 18 feet, respectively.
-These test pits were excavated in early November, and the groundwater level was likely to be on its way down towards its seasonal low.
+Groundwater was not encountered in any of the three test pits excavated as part of this investigation.
+The test pits were excavated in early November, and the groundwater level was likely to be on its way down towards its seasonal low.
 No springs were observed on the property, and no plants indicative of shallow groundwater conditions were observed on the property.
+It should be noted, however, that groundwater seeps were observed in test pits excavated in the adjacent Copper Crest West and Main Street West properties at the same time as the West Village Sliver test pits were excavated.

-Given the existing data, it is expected that groundwater levels will fluctuate both seasonally and annually, and the risk associated with shallow groundwater hazards is considered high.
-Spring thaw and runoff are likely to significantly contribute to elevated groundwater conditions, especially if groundwater levels are still within 20 feet of existing grade in November.
-However, shallow groundwater issues can be mitigated through appropriate grading measures and/or the avoidance of the construction of residences with basements, or constructing basements with foundation drains.
+Given the existing data, it is expected that groundwater levels will fluctuate both seasonally and annually, and the risk associated with shallow groundwater hazards is considered moderate.
+Spring thaw and runoff are likely to significantly contribute to elevated groundwater conditions.
+However, shallow groundwater issues can be mitigated through appropriate grading measures and/or the avoidance of the construction of basement levels, or constructing basements with foundation drains.